 Depending upon the results of the initial interview with the child, he or she may require a medical examination and assessment by the Lipman Center’s medical staff.
 The Lipman Center collaborates with Essex County Regional Diagnostic and Treatment Center for Child Abuse and Neglect at Children’s Hospital of New Jersey (RDC), whose physicians have extensive training in both pediatrics and issues related to child abuse.
 Through the compilation of the child’s medical history and the examination, evidence may be obtained and stored for the potential prosecution of the alleged perpetrator.
 The physicians also provide basic, preventative healthcare services to ensure the complete recovery of victims of child abuse.

 The Lipman Center has implemented a twenty-four hour, seven-day a week on-call schedule for its investigative staff, thereby ensuring that all child abuse victims will be treated with the best care and concern, regardless of when they are victimized or choose to disclose.

-In 2014, the Child Abuse Unit received 761 referrals for investigation, and had 221 cases carried over from 2013.
-Of the 982 cases investigated in 2014, 170 resulted in adult criminal charges and 16 juvenile charges.
+In 2016, the Child Abuse Unit received 402 referrals for investigation.
+Of the 402 cases investigated in 2016, 170 resulted in adult criminal charges and 16 juvenile charges.

-Within the past 5 years, the ECPO Special Victims Unit has extended its focus to include bias crimes involving race, religion or sexual orientation;elder abuse cases; and human trafficking, a growing crisis within the region.
+Within recent years, the ECPO Special Victims Unit has extended its focus to include bias crimes involving race, religion or sexual orientation;elder abuse cases; and human trafficking, a growing crisis within the region.

-Regarding elder abuse, in 2014 the Elder Abuse Team investigated nine cases involving alleged physical abuse, sexual abuse and fraud.
-Two defendants were charged and pled guilty to felony charges.
+In 2016, the Elder Abuse Team investigated six cases involving alleged physical abuse, sexual abuse and fraud.